raphaelgatti/v2-ach-api-docs/source/includes/_webhooks.md

 }
 ```

-A webhook notification is sent as a `POST` request to a user defined destination.
-The whitelabel API will send webhooks to notify an application as to the status of a transfer.
-As required in the White Label TOS, you will use webhooks to notify your customers via email on the status of a transfer.
+Subscribing to webhooks allows Dwolla to send events as a `POST` request to a user defined callback URL.
+If you are a White Label partner, you will use these events to notify your customers via email based on the White Label TOS.
 Refer to the [events](#available-events) section for the list of events that trigger webhooks.

 ### Acknowledgement and retries
 For webhook notifications, your server should respond with a HTTP 2xx status code to indicate you have successfully received the message.
 If Dwolla receives a status code greater than a HTTP 400, or you fail to respond within 20 seconds of the attempt, we will retry the call to your subscribed webhook URL.